nickp60/riboSeed/README.md

 or

-`mkvirtualenv riboSeedVE -p python3.5 -i riboSeed `
+` virtualenv -p python3.5 venv-riboSeed `

 You can also clone this repository, and run `python3.5 setup.py install`.